What is Giving Compass?

 • The Caterpillar Foundation is one example of how foundations are going beyond writing a check.
 Instead, they're forming partnerships and eyeing a return on investments.

 • What can we expect to see from impact investing in the next decade?
+Is impact investing the right fit for your philanthropic future?

 In February, Caterpillar Foundation President Michele L. Sullivan stood atop a hill in Rwanda, nearly 8,000 miles from the comfort of her serene office in Peoria, Illinois.
 She had come to Rwanda’s Rulindo district to inspect a water-supply-boosting pipeline system that ran 2,000 feet up the hill to send residents clean water.
 She listened to stories of women whose children were now finally able to go to school instead of collecting water.
 And when Sullivan heard water gurgling through the pipeline, she was all smiles, knowing the foundation’s money had been put to good use.